jdtonkin/tonkinlab/content/project/flow-eco/index.md

 date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "Understanding the relationship between river flow regimes and freshwater and riparian biodiversity.
-Understanding the relationship between river flow regimes and freshwater and riparian biodiversity.
-Understanding the relationship between river flow regimes and freshwater and riparian biodiversity.
-Understanding the relationship between river flow regimes and freshwater and riparian biodiversity.
-Understanding the relationship between river flow regimes and freshwater and riparian biodiversity. "
+summary = "The relationship between river flow regimes and freshwater and riparian biodiversity."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`